Trams in Kolkata: 1902–1951: Electric trams

 In 1900, the electrification of the tramway and conversion of its tracks to (standard gauge) began.
 The first electric tramcar in Calcutta ran from Esplanade to Kidderpore on 27 March 1902, with service from Esplanade to Kalighat introduced on 14 June of that year.
-Both Kalighat & Khidirpur tram depot was converted to electric tram depot.
-The connecting route through Grey Street (now Arabinda Sarani) was opened in that year for a second route between Shyambazar and Dharmatala.
+Both Kalighat & Kidderpore tram depot was converted to electric tram depot.
+The connecting route through Grey Street (now Arabinda Sarani) was opened in that year for a second route between Shyambazar and Esplanade.
 The Nonapukur Workshop was established also in that year, from where the track connection up to Wellesley Street opened via Elliott Road, after which the Park Street branch closed.
 Now the major repairing of the horse, steam and electric trams was started at Nonapukur.
 In next year, the Kalighat line was extended to Tollygunge for serving the then south suburban area and film studios via Russa Road (now Shyama Prasad Mukhopadhyay Road).
 Tollygunge tram depot was also constructed at that time, which was the largest tram depot in terms of area.
-The Shyambazar line was also extended to Belgachia for serving the then north suburban area, hospital, and rail yards via Belgachhia Road (now Radha Gobinda Kar Road).
-Belgachhia tram depot and Shyambazar tram terminus were also opened in this year.
-In next year, The Kumourtuli line was extended to Bagbazar, after which the Kumortuli terminus was closed.
+The Shyambazar line was also extended to Belgachia for serving the then north suburban area, hospital, and rail yards via Belgachia Road (now Radha Gobinda Kar Road).
+Belgachia tram depot and Shyambazar tram terminus were also opened in this year.
+In next year, The Kumortuli line was extended to Bagbazar, after which the Kumortuli terminus was closed.
 Bagbazar tram terminus was at that place where now a lorry parking area beside the circular railway track.
-A new route from Sealdah Station to Howrah Bridge (now Rabindra Setu) via Harrison Road (now Mahatma Gandhi Road) was opened on next year, for serving the businessmen, residents, ferry passengers and railway passengers for Howrah Station.
+A new route from Sealdah Station to Howrah Bridge via Harrison Road (now Mahatma Gandhi Road) was opened on next year, for serving the businessmen, residents, ferry passengers and railway passengers for Howrah Station.
 At that time the electrification project was completed.